Atticus29/dataJitsu/specs.md

 - [ ] Add this.ngUnsubscribe.next(); and this.ngUnsubscribe.complete(); to ngOnDestroy in all modules (see all-matches.component.ts)

 # Completed TODOs
+- [x] Crudely visualize all annotations
+- [x] Maybe put a delay between the user creation and the user login to avoid the alert popup
 - [x] When you submit a match, it asks you if you want to annotate, and if you click annotate, it doesn't take you anywhere
 - [x] Update the weight classes and belts of the matches that have already been made
 - [x] Fix bugs with logging out (sometimes you have to do it multiply)